stueken/microblog/README.md

         ...
         ```

-        *   To check translation, modify the language settings in your browser
+    7. To check translation, modify the language settings in your browser so
-        so that like in this example Spanish is the preferred language.
+    that like in this example Spanish is the preferred language.

-        *   Lazy evaluation

-7. Create the database: `./db_create.py`
+8. Create the database: `./db_create.py`

-8. Start up the web server with the application in production mode:`./runp.py`
+9. Start up the web server with the application in production mode:`./runp.py`
 and open <http://127.0.0.1:5000> in your browser.
 Enjoy!

 ## Commands